 The outdoor environment is set up prior to arrival, please do not allow you child to play on the equipment.

 As part of their curriculum, the children are encouraged to access outdoors, exploring and learning about the environment.
 We like to take the children outside whether it's sunny, rainy, windy or snowy.
 Having a coat in school will facilitate this.
-Please send a pair of named wellies into school for your child to use in the mud kitchen /forest school and enable them to go outside on rainy days without getting soggy socks!

-Please encouarge independence with health and self care, including dressing and toileting.
+Please encourage independence with health and self-care, including dressing and toileting.

 We value your contributions to your child's learning journal.
 Each class has an E-mail address (see below) to allow you to send us pictures of your children doing things at home.
 We can then add these to your child’s profile and learning journey.